 The administration can also decide to stop cost-sharing subsidy payments with insurers.
 These payments lower the enrollee’s out-of-pocket payment for deductibles, coinsurance and copayments and, in addition, lowers their maximum out of pocket cost.
 The subsidies are linked to the person’s income and family size such that people with incomes less than or equal to 150% of the federal poverty level (FPL) can enroll in a plan where cost sharing subsidies cover on average 94% of out of pocket costs while those whose incomes are within 200-250% FPL would have on average 73% of their costs covered.
 If the subsidies are taken away, co-payments and deductibles will rise, further decreasing the size of the insurance pool.

 Lastly, the Trump administration has already canceled $5 million in ads that were aimed at getting more people to sign up for insurance by the open enrollment deadline January 31, 2017.
 This outreach is essential to the success of the ACA, and if this continues enough young and healthy people may not sign up for insurance to keep the ACA viable.

-By no means is the healthcare debate in the US settled.
+By no means is the health care debate in the United States settled.
 There are many changes on the horizon of which supporters of the ACA should be cognizant.
 The ACA may be the law of the land, but its survival is not yet certain.